 We worship God: Father, Son and Holy Spirit.

 We are Christians of a Lutheran persuasion.
 We are Lutherans of an ELCA (Evangelical Lutheran Church in America) persuasion.
-Our faith is about how grace is powerful, forgiveness is contagious and trust in God is empowering.
+Our faith is about how grace is transformative, forgiveness is contagious and trust in God is empowering.
 We welcome all and celebrate our diversity.
-We take the Bible seriously but not literally.
+We take the Bible seriously and therefore not literally.

 We gather each Sunday for worship at 9:45am.